 Description: Serv.exe is not essential for the Windows OS and causes relatively few problems.
 Serv.exe is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 7/XP are 225,280 bytes (27% of all occurrences), 254,704 bytes and 7 more variants.
+Known file sizes on Windows 10/8/7/XP are 405,504 bytes (50% of all occurrences), 225,280 bytes or 696,320 bytes.

 Recommended: Identify serv.exe related errors

-If serv.exe is located in a subfolder of C:\Windows, the security rating is 72% dangerous.
-The file size is 313,246 bytes.
+If serv.exe is located in the C:\Windows folder, the security rating is 82% dangerous.
+The file size is 159,744 bytes.
 There is no description of the program.
-The file is located in the Windows folder, but it is not a Windows core file.
+The software starts upon Windows startup (see Registry key: MACHINE\Run).
+The serv.exe file is not a Windows system file.
 The program is not visible.
-Serv.exe is not a Windows core file.
+Serv.exe is located in the Windows folder, but it is not a Windows core file.
 The program uses ports to connect to or from a LAN or the Internet.

-Important: Some malware camouflages itself as serv.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as serv.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the serv.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 To help you analyze the serv.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
 Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.